Bradly Sinden takes silver after agonising defeat in taekwondo final

 The Briton was leading with eight seconds remaining but saw gold slip through his grasp

-If ever there was a sport designed for that sporting cliché about snatching defeat from victory then it’s taekwondo.
+If ever there was a sport designed for that sporting cliche about snatching defeat from victory then it’s taekwondo.

-World champion Bradly Sinden looked to be heading to Team GB’s first gold of the Games but instead leaves Tokyo with a silver - and a gilt-edged story of what might have been.
+World champion Bradly Sinden looked to be heading for Team GB’s first gold of the Games but instead leaves Tokyo with a silver – and a gilt-edged story of what might have been.

 Taekwondo sees fighters flail away at each other all arms and legs, picking up points for kicks to the body or, even better, the head.
 Doing it while spinning... extra points.

-Some adopt the ‘float like a butterfly’ approach, dancing deftly around the mat and picking off points to build a winning advantage.
-Sinden prefers just to sting like a bee - fury, feet and fists from buzzer to buzzer, his leg extending improbably like Inspector Gadget.
+Some adopt the “float like a butterfly” approach, dancing deftly around the mat and picking off points to build a winning advantage.
+Sinden prefers just to sting like a bee – fury, feet and fists from buzzer to buzzer, his leg extending improbably like Inspector Gadget.

-En his route to the final he scored 53, 39 and 33 points - the three highest scores by anyone all day.
+En route to the final he scored 53, 39 and 33 points – the three highest scores by anyone all day.

-However, against Uzbekistan teenager Ulugbek Rashitov he found a cagey rival and twice found himself seven points down, only to seize back marginal control.
+However, against Uzbekistan teenager Ulugbek Rashitov he came up against a cagey rival and twice found himself seven points down, only to seize back marginal control.

-With just eight seconds remaining he was leading by two but eight seconds in taekwondo as an age – just ask Sinden’s team-mate Lutalo Muhammad who looked like he’d banked gold five years ago only to lose on the buzzer.
-Clock watching in this game can be lethal.
+With just eight seconds remaining he was leading by two but eight seconds in taekwondo is an age – just ask Sinden’s teammate Lutalo Muhammad, who looked like he’d banked gold five years ago only to lose on the buzzer.
+Clock-watching in this game can be lethal.

 “The feeling right now is just disappointment, it was my gold medal to give away and it’s a hard one to take,” said Sinden.